Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Introduction

-In this paper, we ask the following question: \emph{can we use DNN to discover better variable ordering heuristics for a class of CSP?} This is not a trivial task, due to the following two challenges.
+Recently, Deep Neural Networks (DNNs) have been shown to be promising in learning algorithms for solving NP-hard problems, such as routing, graph problems, Propositional Satisfiability Problem (SAT), and so on \citep{bengio2020machine}.
+The effectiveness comes from the fact that given a class of problem instances (e.g. drawn from a distribution), DNN can be trained to discover useful patterns that may not be known or hard to be specified by human experts, through supervised or reinforcement learning (RL) \citep{ma2020cost,altan2021new}.
+Based on the above success, in this paper, we ask the following question: \emph{can we use DNN to discover better variable ordering heuristics for a class of CSP?} This is not a trivial task, due to the following challenges.
 Firstly, given the exponential (worst-case) complexity of CSP, it is not practical to obtain large amount of labeled training data (e.g. optimal search paths), therefore it is hard to apply supervised learning methods.
-Secondly, CSP instances have different sizes and features (e.g. number of variables and constraints, domain of each variable, tightness and arity of each constraint).
-It is crucial to design a representation scheme that can effectively process any CSP instance.
+Secondly, CSP instances have different sizes in terms of number of variables and constraints, and the constraint arities (i.e. number of variables involved) are also different.
+It is crucial to design a deep representation scheme that can effectively process CSP instances of any size and constraint arity.

+In the literature, several works have tried to leverage machine learning techniques to learn variable ordering heuristics for solving satisfaction problems, such as SAT \citep{lagoudakis2001learning}, Quantified Boolean Formulas (QBF) \citep{samulowitz2007learning}, and CSP \citep{epstein2007learning,xu2009learning}.
+However, as will be detailed in Section \ref{sec:relatedWork}, these methods cannot directly generate ordering policies from solving status.
+They require a set of predefined heuristics from which the algorithm learns to choose (or combine), and are all based on conventional learning methods and hand-crafted features.
+More recently, independent to our work, DNN is used with RL to learn value ordering heuristics for CSP \citep{cappart2021combining,chalumeau2021seapearl}.
+However, as mentioned in \citep{chalumeau2021seapearl}, learning variable ordering heuristics with DNN raises additional challenges to the learning mechanism.